Parable of the Renegades

 “Way to not hold back.”
 His attempt to make himself seem less pathetic with a dry laugh was full of cracks.
 “Never thought you’d be the one to give me a wake-up call.”

-“I only did what I felt like doing,” Rio replied as she moved to sit a few feet next to Lucas on the bedside.
+“I only did what I felt like doing,” Rio replied as she moved and sat next to Lucas on the bedside.
 She stared at his chest, where their contract, the black heart surrounded by seven arrows was marked.
 “I myself could not believe it either, but our time just started.
 It would be a shame for it to end so soon.”

 For a moment, Lucas blushed, which didn’t happen during his sudden stare down with Rio.
 Was she saying she enjoyed being with him?
 Then again, it wasn’t difficult to remember how many times she had fun at his expense.